-While the above situations are for guide-dogs for persons with visual impairments these are not the only disabilities which can credibly request animal assistance.
-For instance some stress disorders may require a service animal to reduce stress and anxiety in the workplace.
-Likewise some animals are useful for the early detections of panic attacks, strokes, or other situational triggers and can be a service animal.
+While the above situations are for guide-dogs for persons with visual impairments these are not the only disabilities that can credibly request animal assistance.
+For instance, some stress disorders may require a service animal to reduce stress and anxiety in the workplace.
+Likewise, some animals are useful for the early detection of panic attacks, strokes, or other situational triggers and can be a service animal.

 While workplace decisions are up to the employer the duty to accommodate to the point of undue hardship is a heavy one and should be taken seriously.